Seared Scallops with Coconut Rice and Snow Peas

 - Finish the scallops with the lime juice.
 Serve with the rice, snow peas, and garnish with basil.

 Avoid overcrowding the scallops in the pan.
+They need space to brown properly and achieve that nice crust we love so much.
 Cook in batches if necessary.

 What others are saying